built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-workspace-management.md

 Instead of modifying this file directly we allow you to specify the destination and source of workspaces through config and the definition of [endpoints](./how-to-define-endpoints.md).

-Endpoints support an action and request/response function (see [how to defined endpoints](./how-to-define-endpoints.md)).
+Endpoints support an action and request/response function (see [How To Define Endpoints](./how-to-define-endpoints.md)).
 Customize workspace checks to see if you have specified the following endpoints:

 - workspace-get
 - workspace-get-all